Skip to content

 Things to Do:

-• Stretch out on one of the most beautiful beaches, bring your favourite tropical beverage with you, or sample one of the native cuisines at a rustic restaurant dotted around the islands.
+• Stretch out on one of the most beautiful beaches, bring your favourite tropical beverage or sample one of the native cuisines at a rustic restaurant dotted around the islands.
 Like seafood?
 Congrats, what you will get here doesn’t exist anyplace else, ranging from lobster to squid, crab, and barbecue fish.

-• Admire the untouched natural beauty around you, coming with lovely landscapes and picturesque waterfalls.
+• Admire the untouched natural beauty around you, with lovely landscapes and picturesque waterfalls.
 Trust me, just being here is like a dream come true.
 And I assure you, you’re going to have a great time.

 • Take a trekking tour through one of the largest animal reserves in the southernmost part of the nation.
 This trip will include various activities, the most noteworthy of which will be the opportunity to see the splendour of multiple bird species and listen to exotic sounds from wild animals.